 To be honest, I should have done it years ago.

-If I knew about Cloudways and the great value they offer, I would never have hosted on a shared server.
+If I knew about Cloudways and the great value they offer, I would never have hosted with Siteground.
 My own fault.
-I never did enough research!
+I always thought cloud hosting would be out of my reach and never researched it as I should have!

 Why I Love And Use Cloudways